solana-turbin3/q1-25-builder-bgraokmush/README.md

 ### 📂 Repository Structure

 - **[pre-request](./airdrop)**: This folder contains examples of interacting with Solana's RPC using TypeScript.
 It includes scripts to perform operations such as querying account data, sending transactions, and more.
+- **[rust-pre-request](./rust-prereq)**: This folder contains examples of interacting with Solana's RPC using Rust.
+It includes scripts to perform operations such as querying account data, sending transactions, and more.

 <p align="right">(<a href="#top">back to top</a>)</p>